mnot/I-D/json-home/draft.md

 # Creating and Serving Home Documents

-When making a home document available, there are a few things to keep in mind:
+When making an API home document available, there are a few things to keep in mind:

 * A home document is best located at a memorable URI, because its URI will effectively become the URI for the API itself to clients.